pywebio/PyWebIO/docs/guide.rst

 the least code to interact with the user and provide a good user experience as much as possible.

 This user guide introduces you the most of the features of PyWebIO.
 There is a demo link at the top right of the example codes in this document, where you can run the example code online and see what happens.
+Also, the `PyWebIO Playground <https://play.pywebio.online/>`_ is a good place to write, run and share your PyWebIO code online.

 Input
 ------------